 Amie is a former Super Lawyers staffer who handled writing, proofing and fact-checking duties while pursuing a journalism degree from the University of Minnesota.
 Her work has also appeared in the Minnesota Daily.

-Amy White is senior editor at Super Lawyers and has been with the magazine since 2006.
+Amy White is a former senior editor at Super Lawyers having been with the magazine for 17 years.
 Prior to that, she was a sports columnist and feature writer for a daily newspaper in Pennsylvania.
 Her freelance work can be found in Delaware Today Magazine, Mainline Today, Brandywine Hunt, Philadelphia Style and Delaware Beach Life.
 She is an adjunct professor of writing at the University of Delaware, where she graduated with a journalism degree.
 She also holds an MFA in publishing and creative writing from Rosemont College and has served as line editor on poetry anthologies and works of contemporary fiction.
 She loves baseball, bikes, books and coffee.